 Your attorney may be able to give you a sense of your future economic damages total.
 Or, you may require expert testimony to establish these costs.
 It is important to make sure you don’t miss a single expense; you only get one chance to present your claim.

 Get Your Legal Questions Answered in a Free Consultation Today

 If you have suffered an injury in an accident, it’s normal to have a lot of questions.
-If you want answers about your potential economic damages, contact us for a free consultation.
-To schedule your consultation, call us or contact us online today.
+If you want answers about your potential economic damages, contact Catania & Catania, P.A. for a free consultation.
+To schedule your consultation, call us at (813) 222-8545 or contact our Tampa personal injury office today.